Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first**.
-Seriously.
-You're not the first person to face that particular digital dragon.
-Someone's already slain it (and probably posted the solution on Stack Overflow with a triumphant "Solved!").
-Save yourself the frustration (and maybe some hair).
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
+Be precise, be thorough, and for the love of all that is holy, be clear.
+Future you (and your colleagues) will thank you (or at least not curse your name)."**

 ---

-### 📅 Last Updated: 2025-01-20 01:15
+### 📅 Last Updated: 2025-01-20 08:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!